 This programme leads to Qualified Teacher Status (QTS) and the academic award of a Post Graduate Certificate in Education (PGCE), comprising of 60 M Level credits.
-The programme is currently validated by the University of Roehampton.
+The programme is currently validated by the Goldsmiths University.

 Of all our programmes the PGCE has the greatest proportion of centre based training and a greater emphasis on the study of theoretical issues.
 In addition to school based tasks, which are assessed against the Teachers’ Standards (DfE 2012), trainees on the PGCE programme must complete two assignments which are assessed at level 7 (M level).

-In 2018-19 we expect to have approximately 30 trainees on the SCITTELS PGCE programme.
+In 2022-23 we expect to have approximately 40 trainees on the SCITTELS PGCE Programme

 This programme leads to Qualified Teacher Status (QTS) and the academic award of a Post Graduate Certificate in Education (PGCE), comprising of 60 M Level credits.
-The programme is currently validated by the University of Roehampton.
+The programme is currently validated by Goldsmiths University.
 It has the same emphasis on theory as the general PGCE programme and centre based training will focus on this aspect.

-Trainees on the school direct programmes will complete a greater proportion of their training in school, with less centre based training.
+Trainees on the school direct programmes will complete a greater proportion of their training in school.
 Trainees will be based in one of the schools in the partnership (trainees on the salaried programme will be employed by this school) and will attend centre-based training at Colegrave or another partnership school.